For this tutorial we do not offer a free download of the pattern.

 ![]() |

-Sew twice, starting from the bottom so that the rectangular loop does not interfere with the sewing.
+Sew in two stages, starting from the bottom, so that the rectangular loop does not interfere with the sewing.

-Using double-sided tape, glue the second width of P1 onto the other piece P1.
-Glue the wrong side to the right side, 1 cm apart.
+Using double-sided tape, stick the second width of P1 onto the other piece P1.
+Stick wrong side to right side, for 1 cm.

 ![]() |